NickGrunert/master-thesis/modules/03_truth_compare.typ

     Given that this is normalized data, discrepancies between scores and truth scores that are initially smaller appear to be more problematic than in most cases.
     The issue could only be resolved by ensuring that all original data sets contained a wider range of data points for comparison.
 However, the algorithm currently outputs a limited number of segmentations of low quality, making it difficult to achieve this objective.
 Changing the algorithm to do so would be an unsensical endeavor.

-    The Pearson and Spearman scores demonstrate a high degree of correlation between the data, with values of $0.6006$ and $0.5832$, respectively.
+    The Pearson and Spearman scores demonstrate a high degree of correlation between the data, with values of $0.695$ and $0.666$, respectively.
     The findings indicate that the hypothesis is valid in general, as the scoring system appears to accurately reflect or represent the true score in relation to a ground truth.
-Consequently, the utilization of this system on unseen data results in scores that can be relied upon for subsequent analysis.
+    The utilization of this system on unseen data results in scores that can be relied upon for subsequent analysis.
-    Consequently, further iteration on the subject of better normaliation or outlier removal is rendered unnecessary, as reiterating the testing with such fixes would constitute a futile expenditure of additional time resources, since the already satisfactory score would only rise.
+    Hence, further refinement of normalization techniques or the removal of outliers is deemed unnecessary.
+    Repeated testing with these modifications would merely constitute a futile expenditure of additional time resources, as the already satisfactory score would only rise.
   ]
 }